 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of an individual with a stronger credit score.
+Lenders want to be positive that giving you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You'll still get approved for a loan with a lower score, but the interest paid over the life of the loan could be more than double that of someone with a near perfect credit score.

-We're used to working with all tiers of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit scores.
+Call us at (605) 494-4663 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
+How do you boost your credit score?
 Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+You'll improve your credit score by using these pointers:

-- Stay on top of payments.
+- Pay on time.
 Late payments kill your credit history.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.

 - Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt taking up the balance one card.
+But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have all of your debt sitting on one card.

-Knowing the ways you can raise your credit score, you can move toward becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of Premier Property, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Premier Property, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.